aaronbloomfield/pdr/tutorials/02-gdb/index.md

 The following sections describe the important types of things you can do with gdb, organized by "category" of activity.
-These activities and operations will have been implemented in other debuggers you may have used, such as the debugger that comes with Microsoft Visual C++.
+These activities and operations will have been implemented in other debuggers you may have used, such as the debuggers that come with various IDEs.

 ### Executing your Program ###

 Once in gdb, use the 'run' command to start your program running.
-It will run until it completes, until it crashes, or until it reaches a breakpoint that you set (more on this later).
+It will run until it completes, until it crashes, or until it reaches a breakpoint that you set (more on this later) -- and it will pause for input, of course.
 Once it finishes, you're still in gdb, so you can run it again from the beginning.

 If your program requires command-line arguments, you can give them after the run command.
-If you would normally run the program by
+If you would normally run the program on the command line by entering:
-entering:

 ```
 prog1 100 test1.dat